Breast Augmentation Surgery Using Fat Transfer

 What type of breast augmentation surgery is right for me

-Patients with minimal ptosis (droopiness) and a desire for a natural looking, modest augmentation (about one cup size) are good candidates for a breast augmentation without a lift using their own fat.
+Patients with minimal ptosis (droopiness) and a desire for a natural-looking, modest augmentation (about one cup size) are good candidates for breast augmentation without a lift using their own fat.

-Dr. David Tauber at DeLuca Plastic Surgery tailors the operation to each individual patient.
+Dr. David Tauber and Dr. Alan Yan at DeLuca Plastic Surgery tailor the operation to each individual patient.

 Recovery from breast augmentation surgery with fat

 Patients do well after breast augmentation surgery with fat.
 In contrast with traditional breast implant surgery, the pain of recovery is focused more on the harvest locations – the belly, waist, flanks, legs, and back.
 Patients are asked to avoid sleeping on their chest for 4 weeks to avoid pressure on the breasts.
 Exercise can start at about 1 week with a return to full activity by 4 weeks.
 The final results are usually seen at about 3 months.